ISAITB/docs-itb-ta/source/manageSystems/index.rst

 Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by your community administrator, you will also see a help tooltip to understand their meaning.
 Such properties can be edited as follows:

-* For texts through an editable text field.
+* For texts through an editable text field or by selecting a preset value from a dropdown list.
 * For files using the **Upload** button.
 Once one is selected you can download it by clicking on its link, or delete it by clicking **Remove**.
 * For secrets a read-only text field indicates whether a value is currently set.
 Provide a new value by checking